 We have limited information on the 1910s at this time.
 The images that we have, unfortunately are undated.
 Thus there is an element of uncertainty with the families we have loaded here.
 We have one rural New Brunswick family, but it is undated.
 We are not sure yet if it is the late 1900s or early 1910s.
 The boys wear sailor suits.
 We note another image of an unidentified boy that probably comes from New Brunswick is undated, but we believe was taken during the mid-1910s.
 We also note a Jewish immigrant family.

 We have found a few images of Canadian families during the 1920s.
 We note a photograph of a large French Canadian family taken at Ile d'Orléans in 1926.
 I think the Ile d'Orléans is some sort of resort, but I am not sure about this.
 French Canadian families were often quite large.
-We also note the McCormick family, granfather McCormick and his two grandchildren, Michael and Mary, taken in Calgary, Alberta during 1927.
+We also note the McCormick family, grandfather McCormick and his two grandchildren, Michael and Mary, taken in Calgary, Alberta during 1927.
 We note the Lavoie family, a very large family in Rivière-Verte, New Brunswick.
 It is undated, but looks to have been taken in the late-1920s or early-30s.
+We also have found a photograph of the Millar family from British Colombia.
+They mave had Scottish connections.
+The photograph was found in a photographic album of several families and we do not know what the family connections were.

 We have a few images of Canadian families during the 1930s.
 Our archive is, however, still limited.
 Hopefully as we expand this section we can develop some insight into Canadian families in the 30s.
 We note an image of a French Canadian family we having a picnic, probably in the 1930s.
 There are destince differencs from England, France, and America.
 We also have archived an image of a lrural French Canadian family.
 Tural families could be quite lrge, especially rural Ctholic families.
 We have archieved a smaller family, probably from New Brunswick.
 It is interesting because it looks rather like an English family.

 We have only one image of a Canadian family during the 1940s.
 It is a French Canadian family in 1942.
 The family is having a family outing along the seaside in 1942.
 Interestingly the children are all dressed up for the occassion.
 The photograph is interesting because of the wide array of clothing being worn.
 The youngest boy is wearing a suit with long tan stockings.
 Another boy is wearing a blouse with a Peter Pan collar along with short pants and kneesocks, long enough to be used as long stockings.
 The oldest boy is wearing knickers.
 The girl is wearing a sailor dress.
+And we notice images of a substantial French Canadian family in the early 1940s.
 We also notice a Montreal family which we believe was taken in the 1940s, probanly the late 1940s.

-The image on this page shows a realtively small family in New Brunswick that was taken in 1954 (figure 1).
+The image on this page shows a realtively small family in New Brunswick that was taken during the winter in 1954 (figure 1).
 The boys wear knickers, a style that was no longer seen in America, but still occasionally seen in Europe although a different style.
-Note how the boys have pulled their kneesocks up over their knickers.
+Note how the boys have pulled their knee socks up over their knickers.
+We see an Ontario family during the summer in 1955.
+The family is on a family outing in their car.
+We are not sure who everyone is, but there is clearly a mother and father.
+Every on is dressed informally.
+Notice two women dressed in pants, both shorts and capri pants, showing a major change in women's clothing.
+Here World War II had a major inpact.
+The boy look to be about 10-years old.
+He wars a striped T-shirt and short pants.

 Visit HBC Canadian Pages: